Cycling74/min-devkit/ReadMe.md

 Note: you can add the `-j4` option where "4" is the number of cores to use.
 This can help to speed up your builds, though sometimes the error output is interleaved in such a way as to make troubleshooting more difficult.

-If you are running on a Mac M1 machine, you will likely see an error `cannot be loaded due to system security policy`.
+If you are running on a Mac M1 machine, you will likely see an error `cannot be loaded due to system security policy` when loading your externals in Max.
 To resolve this, you can ad-hoc codesign your external with `codesign --force --deep -s - myobject.mxo`.

 ### Windows